On the Stability of the Jacobian Matrix in Deep Neural Networks: Jacobian in Sparse Networks

 \subsection{Score-Based Pruning}

 To complement the previous section, we show that a similar stability result holds with score-based pruning, however, the scaling factor is different in this case.
 We restrict our analysis to magnitude-based pruning, performed at initialization, where weights are scored based on their magnitude $g_w = |w|$~\cite{han2015learning}.
-However, the proof can be in principle extended to other score-based methods.
-The main takeaway is that the scaling factor depends on the pruning method. \\
+The result can in principle be extended to other score-based methods such as gradient-based pruning \citep{lee_snip2018}, but it will require different proof machinery.
+The main takeaway is that the scaling factor depends on the pruning method. \\ \begin{theorem}[Magnitude-based pruning, deterministic threshold] Suppose that the coefficients of the weight matrix~$\W$ are iid $\normal(0,\frac2n)$ variables, and consider magnitude-based pruning in which all coefficients above a threshold $t\le\sqrt{\frac{4\log n-c\log\log n}n}$ in absolute value are kept, with $nt^2\to\infty$ and $c>36$.
+Specifically, choose the mask $B:=(b_{i,j})$ defined by